FAQs to help your edible flower shopping:

 Can I choose specific colours?

-You can let us know your preference, or order our “shade” punnets, if you have a special colour theme, but we cannot always guarantee availability of specific colours.
+You can let us know your preference, or order our “shade” punnets, if you have a special colour theme, but we cannot always guarantee availability of specific colours or varieties, especially in Winter when we have less choice.
+We will always let you know if you add a comment requesting colours and we can’t fulfil your request.

 Are the flowers UK grown?

-We grow our own flowers from April until the end of September, but this season varies according to the weather and of course sales, so we do import flowers from our trusted overseas suppliers to top up in Winter or if we are short.
+We grow our own flowers from the end of March until mid October, but this season varies according to the weather and of course sales, so we do import flowers from our trusted overseas suppliers to top up in Winter or if we are short.

 How many flowers do I need for my cake?